 This program built seven grade separations (either under or overpasses) where high-volume streets are impacted by freight trains along the BNSF railroad in north Orange County.
-On July 13, 2020, the Board approved program closeout and budget adjustment to approximately \$668 million in committed M2 and external funds for all the OC Bridges grade separation projects.
+On September 13, 2021, the Board approved program closeout and budget adjustment to approximately \$666.55 million for all the OC Bridges grade separation projects, of which \$152.6 million was committed M2 and \$513.9 million in leveraged external funding.
 Minor activities this quarter include continued work on the closeout of two projects.